-Getting specific facts on migraine headaches nutrition can be quite a challenge, especially if you cannot find a health practitioner that specializes in migraine treatments.
+Getting specific facts on migraine headaches nutrition and diet can be quite a challenge, especially if you can't find a health practitioner that specializes in migraine treatments.

-I studied nutrition for two years and then got more interested in Chinese Medicine, herbs and acupuncture.
-And eventually counselling.
+I studied nutrition for two years and then got more interested in Chinese Medicine, herbs and acupuncture, and food as medicine.
+And then counselling...

-But I never left my love for nutrition and the power it holds to heal the body.
+My passion for getting optimum nutrition and the power it holds to heal the body, has never left me.

-I truly believe, that especially with a condition like migraines, that one of the only things I can control is what I put in my mouth.
+I truly believe, that especially with a condition like migraines, that one of the only things you can control is what you put in your mouth.

 Food is fuel.